Productive Assistants – Taking Control of Your Day

-Highly essential tasks are things like building relationships within your organisation, or with suppliers, planning and strategising and identifying new opportunities.
+Highly essential tasks are building relationships within your organisation or with suppliers, planning and strategising and identifying new opportunities.

-Meaningful work can also involve issues with a tight deadline, such as dealing with a crisis or an upcoming deadline that can’t be moved.
+Meaningful work can also involve tight deadlines, such as a crisis or an upcoming deadline that can’t be moved.

 Sometimes you’ll have to make a judgement call on what’s important.
-It might be essential to get those meeting minutes finished, or it may be OK to let them slide for a bit while you work on something else.
+It might be essential to finish those meeting minutes, or it may be OK to let them slide while you work on something else.

 Tasks that aren’t important are things like dealing with trivia at work.
-You can probably identify a whole load of emails and calls you’ve had into the office this week that don’t count as essential and yet took up a lot of your time!
+You can probably identify a lot of emails and calls you’ve had into the office this week that don’t count as essential and took up a lot of your time!

 Urgent tasks are:

-You generally have to judge what’s urgent based on your knowledge of the situation.
+You generally have to judge what’s urgent based on your situation knowledge.
 Some interruptions will be critical, for example, being called to join a meeting at short notice.
-Some correspondence will be urgent, as will be dealing with today’s crisis.
+Some correspondence will be urgent, as we will deal with today’s crisis.